Note: we will publish additional briefings after completing flashcards and presentation slides for selected briefings.

 Briefing description and more.

-This briefing provides a few practical suggestions for getting started with going vegan.
+This briefing provides a few practical suggestions for getting started with going vegan, as well as links to resources that can help.

 Share this Briefing